 One problem you may face when it comes to preparation for the Option, is a lack of practice questions.
 However, there is still quite a lot of similar content between the new syllabus and the old one.
 This means that some questions from older past papers (link provided at bottom of page) are just as relevant to the course you are taking.
 Options A and C (Materials and Energy) share content with the previous Options of Chemistry in Industry and Technology and Environmental Chemistry, Option B (Human Biochemistry) unsurprisingly has shared content with the old Biochemistry option and Option D (Medicinal Chemistry) has shared content with the old Medicines and Drugs option.
 If you are careful, you can select (or ask a teacher to help you select) those questions relevant to the current syllabus from papers going back over a decade.

-Available Past Papers can be found here: Past Papers
+Available Past Papers can be found through your school office.

 Be sure to give us a shout if you have any questions!